Can Scottie Scheffler and the U.S. defeat Rory McIlroy and Europe?

 Matt Fitzpatrick

 It took awhile, but the three-time Ryder Cupper is rounding into form at the ideal time.
-Fitzpatrick has posted three straight top-10s in his last three events (Rocket Classic, Scottish Open, Open Championship) and was also T8 at the PGA Championship at Quail Hollow.
+Fitzpatrick has posted four straight top-10s in his last four events (Rocket Classic, Scottish Open, Open Championship, Wyndham) and was also T8 at the PGA Championship at Quail Hollow.
 He'll need a captain's pick this time around, but we like his chances.

 Race For Last Two Spots On Team Europe

-Name that Hojaard!
-Nicolai was a productive member of the 2023 squad, but it's Rasmus who we like for a roster spot this time around.
+Name that Hojgaard!
+Nicolai was a productive member of the 2023 squad, but it's Rasmus who may get the roster spot this time around.
 Rasmus defeated McIlroy for the Irish Open last fall, then played well on the PGA Tour this season.
 He also made the cut at all four majors.
-Sitting 7th in the current points list, he'd be a brutal omission by Donald.
+Sitting 8th in the current points list, he'd be a brutal omission by Donald.
 Nicolai, meanwhile, is running out of time as he sits in the 20s on the points list.

 Aaron Rai

 Can the Englishman make his Ryder Cup debut later this year?
-He's firmly on the bubble but likely needs a win.
-A cut-making machine, Rai has only managed one top-10 this season on the PGA Tour.
-However, he will defend at The Wyndham Championship in Greensboro in just two weeks.
+He's firmly on the bubble but likely needs a win on the DPWT in the next two weeks.
+A cut-making machine, Rai has only managed two top-10s this season on the PGA Tour, though one recently came at The Wyndham Championship in Greensboro.
+Rai has been eliminated from the playoffs, however.

-Still in the mix: Harry Hall, Thomas Detry, Rasmus Neergaard-Petersen, Jordan Smith, Matt Wallace, David Puig.
+Still in the mix: Harry Hall, Thomas Detry, Rasmus Neergaard-Petersen, Jordan Smith, Sergio Garcia, Matt Wallace, David Puig.

 Ryder Cup FAQ

-As of July 2025, Rory McIlroy (100%), Jon Rahm (99.9%), and Tommy Fleetwood (98.0%) are the strongest favorites for Team Europe.
+As of August 2025, Rory McIlroy (100%), Jon Rahm (99.9%), Justin Rose and Tommy Fleetwood (98.0%) are the strongest favorites for Team Europe.
 Ludvig Aberg and Tyrell Hatton are also among the top expected picks.

 The Ryder Cup 2025 is scheduled to take place from Sept.
 26-28, 2025 at Bethpage Black Course in Farmingdale, New York.
 It occurs every two years and alternates between the U.S. and Europe.